 The project site is well served by public transportation.
-Within one-quarter mile of the project site, the San Francisco Municipal Railway (Muni) operates the following bus lines: the 9 San Bruno, 9R San Bruno Rapid, 12 Folsom/Pacific, 27 Bryant, 47 Van Ness, and the 83X Mid-Market Express.
+Within one-quarter mile of the project site, the San Francisco Municipal Railway (Muni) operates the following bus lines: 8-Bayshore, 8AX-Bayshore A Express, 8BX-Bayshore B Express, 9-San Bruno, 9R-San Bruno Rapid, 12-Folsom/Pacific, 14-Mission, 14R-Mission Rapid, 14X-Mission Express, 19-Polk, 27-Bryant, 47-Van Ness and 83X-Mid-Market Express.
+The nearest bus stops, which serve the 12-Folsom/Pacific and 19-Polk bus lines, are located within 300 feet of the project site at the Folsom Street/8th Street and Folsom Street/9th Street intersections, respectively.
+The BART Civic Center station is located within one half-mile northwest of the project site.

-According to the Western SoMa Community Plan Transportation Impact Study, all of the transit lines serving the Plan Area are currently operating well-below Muni's capacity utilization (the number of passengers on board a transit vehicle relative to the total capacity) of 85 percent.15 The proposed project would generate a total of 59 daily transit trips and 10 p.m. peak-hour transit trips, which would be distributed among the multiple transit lines serving the project vicinity.
-These 59 daily and 10 p.m. peak-hour transit trips represent a minor contribution to overall transit demand in the Plan Area that would be accommodated by existing transit capacity.
-The proposed project would not result in unacceptable levels of transit service or cause an increase in transit service delays or operating costs.
+According to the Western SoMa Community Plan Transportation Impact Study, all transit lines serving the plan area at the time of the study were operating well-below Muni's capacity utilization (the number of passengers on board a transit vehicle relative to the total capacity) of 85 percent.21 The proposed project would generate a total of 189 daily transit trips and 25 p.m. peak-hour transit trips, which would be distributed among the multiple transit lines serving the project vicinity.
+These 189 daily and 25 p.m. peak-hour transit trips, which would represent a minor contribution to the overall transit demand in the plan area, would be accommodated by existing transit capacity.
+Therefore, the proposed project would not result in unacceptable levels of transit service or cause an increase in transit service delays or operating costs.

 As discussed above, the Western SoMa PEIR identified significant cumulative impacts related to delays in transit service.
-The proposed project would not contribute considerably to this impact, because its contribution of an estimated 53 daily and nine p.m. peak-hour vehicle trips would not be a substantial proportion of the overall traffic volume or the new vehicle trips generated by Western SoMa Community Plan projects.
+However, the proposed project would not contribute considerably to this impact, because its contribution of an estimated 189 daily and 25 p.m. peak-hour transit trips would not constitute a substantial proportion of the overall transit volume or the new transit trips generated by Western SoMa Community Plan projects.